GovindaMadhava/RespirAI/README.md

 The test set data (both image and audio) was evaluated by multiple practicing doctors who also compared the classification and results of our model and **98%** of the cases were rightly diagnosed by the model.
 This value is much higher confirming our alternate hypothesis that a multi-modal approach out-performs existing singular modal approaches.

-Skills: Audio Signal processing, Machine Learning, Multi-Modal approach, Transfer Learning, Audio Feature Extraction
+Skills: Audio Signal processing, Machine Learning, Multi-Modal approach, Transfer Learning